djrrb/Bungee/documentation/3-vertical-text.md

 ###  Writing-mode: *vertical-rl*

-The proper way to implement vertical text is via the CSS **writing-mode** and **text-orientation** selector, as well as implementing.
+The proper way to implement vertical text is via the CSS **writing-mode** and **text-orientation** selectors.
 This will work in recent versions of IE, Firefox, and Chrome, but not in older browsers or Safari.

     <style type="text/css">
         .vertical {